Sanction-Guard/Sanction_Guard_marketing_website/README.md

 5. Open a Pull Request

 ## Deployment
-The website is automatically deployed through CI/CD:
+This website is automatically deployed using Vercel's continuous integration and continuous deployment (CI/CD) capabilities.
+- Branch-Based Deployments:
-- Commits to `develop` branch deploy to staging environment
+- Commits pushed to the develop branch trigger automatic deployments to a staging environment on Vercel.
+This allows for testing and previewing changes before they are made live.
-- Commits to `main` branch deploy to production environment
+- Commits pushed to the main branch trigger automatic deployments to the production environment on Vercel, making the changes immediately accessible to users.
+- This setup streamlines the deployment process, ensuring that updates are efficiently and reliably delivered.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
 For questions related to the marketing website, please contact:
-- Marketing Team: marketing@sanctionguard.com
+- Marketing Team: marketing@sanctionguard2024@gmail.com
-- Development Team: webdev@sanctionguard.com
+- Development Team: webdev@sanctionguard2024@gmail.com